 Marketing and Harvesting

-Scientists, entrepreneurs and cultivators are now experimenting integrating fish farming that combines various animal husbandry activities to ensure the fishes in ponds get a regular supply of organic manure.
+Scientists, entrepreneurs and cultivators are now experimenting with integrating fish farming that combines various animal husbandry activities to ensure the fishes in ponds get a regular supply of organic manure.
 These measures have reportedly increased annual productivity by approximately 10 tons/hectare.

 Harvesting can be done by either repeat netting or by draining the water partially out of the pond through an outlet.